 Assessing Needs Prior to the Audit: A SOC 1 SSAE 18 readiness assessment – when performed by qualified professionals – helps identify material weaknesses within a service organization’s control environment.
 Specifically, it’s about finding and correcting security, operational, and infrastructure issues prior to the actual audit commencing, and that’s a good thing.
 Stopping an audit in midstream for purposes of correcting internal control issues is not an efficient process, so plan accordingly by conducting a readiness assessment at the front-end.

-Identifying Scope: Another benefit of NDNB’s SOC 1 SSAE 18 readiness assessment for Colorado service organizations is the ability to effectively identity, assess, and ultimately determine audit scope.
+Identifying Scope: Another benefit of NDB’s SOC 1 SSAE 18 readiness assessment for Colorado service organizations is the ability to effectively identity, assess, and ultimately determine audit scope.
 More importantly, what business processes and functions will be examined, what physical locations and personnel will be involved in the audit, and more.

 We are Colorado’s Leading Compliance Firm – Fixed-Fee Pricing